Roy1495/soundscape/README.md

 Curated playlists: Explore music based on mood, genre, or theme.
 Responsive design: Works seamlessly across all devices.
 No subscriptions required: Access music freely (subject to licensing).

+📄 License
+This project is open source and available under the MIT License.